 Cultivating tips

-• Maintenance: Low—cut back in late winter or early spring before new growth
+Maintenance: Low; cut back old growth in late winter or early spring

 Designs for your garden